kaiyuanqian/pillpal/README.md

 As not all users are tech-savvy and many caretakers work in a fast-paced environment, we endeavoured to make the interface clean and intuitive.
 We employed strategic choices within our html, CSS, and Javascript to achieve our desired front-end.
 For the back-end, we used indexedDB and Javascript to store patient and drug data locally, protecting caretakers and their patients from network outages.

+Whilst other competitors such as the 'MedicineWise app' offer similar capbilities, PillPal distinguishes itself with its multi-patient support that allows multiple patients to be catered for on one simple and effective webapp, rather than catering for just one individual who must also take responsiblity for their medication management.

+As the SMS messaging feature failed to integrate into the webapp, this is a future task for PillPal's creators.
+When completed, it will allow the carer to input their number on the webapp and receive a reminder if any patient's medication hasn't been "checked off" on the webapp 40 minutes after the prescribed time.

 ## Henry

 My involvement in PillPal consisted primarily of creating the ‘backend’ functionality for the site.